Year of entry 2024

 Pass 60 credits overall with 45 credits at Level 3, 30 credits with Distinction and the remaining 15 credits with Merit or above.

-D*DD in National Extended Diploma/3 National Extended Certificates in an accepted subject.
+D*DD/DDD in National Extended Diploma/3 National Extended Certificates in Geography or two relevant subjects.
 We will accept a combination of BTECs and A-Levels.
-Please contact us for further information.

 Irish Leaving Certificate (higher Level)

 AA in Advanced Highers and AABBB in Highers, or A in an Advanced Higher and AAABB in Highers, or AAAAAA in Highers.
 To include Geography or two relevant subjects.

 Read more about UK and Republic of Ireland accepted qualifications or contact the Schools Undergraduate Admissions Team.

 Were committed to identifying the best possible applicants, regardless of personal circumstances or background.

 Access to Leeds is an alternative admissions scheme which accepts applications from individuals who might be from low income households, in the first generation of their immediate family to apply to higher education, or have had their studies disrupted.

 Find out more about Access to Leeds and alternative admissions.

 Typical Access to Leeds A Level offer: ABB or BBB (including an accepted subject) plus a pass in the Access to Leeds scheme.

 If you do not have the formal qualifications for immediate entry to one of our degrees, you may be able to progress through a foundation year.
 We offer a Studies in Science with Foundation Year BSc for students without a science background at A-level and an Interdisciplinary Science with Foundation Year BSc for applicants who meet specific widening participation criteria.